 Wouldn’t you want to see the eight towers which have taken more than 130 years to build?
 These towers are the highlight of this wonder of the World – why miss it?

 7. This bragging right is totally worth it

 When construction of Sagrada Familia will complete, it will be 170 meters tall.
-Thus becoming the highest religious structure in whole of Europe.
+Thus, becoming the highest religious structure in the whole of Europe.
 Sagrada Familia will be behind Hassan II Mosque in Morocco (210 meters) and ahead of Basilica of Our Lady of Peace in Ivory Coast (158 meters) in the world’s list of tallest religious structures.

 Don’t you want this bragging right?
 That you once stood at the top of one of the World’s tallest religious structure?

 *BUY ONLINE TICKETS & SAVE MONEY*